SecureHats/AzWorkspaceManager/README.md

 ## Why this PowerShell Module

-Currently the Microsoft Sentinel Workspace Manager (Preview) is only available through the Azure Portal of via de REST API.
+Currently the Microsoft Sentinel Workspace Manager (Preview) is only available through the Azure Portal of via the REST API.</br>
 Because the Azure Portal is using API calls in the background, and because the Microsoft Sentinel Workspace Manager API
-contains some errors, I have decided to create a PowerShell Module called **AzWorkspaceManager**
+contains some errors, I have decided to create a PowerShell Module called **AzWorkspaceManager**</br>

 This module is especially useful in scenario's where you want to manage the Workspace Manager using Infrastructure as Code or using pipelines.